I have an embarrassing admission to make.

 Nightwatch SEO Search Simulator is the SEO’s best friend.

-Probably not too many folks.
-At least, not more than a few times, until Google figures out what they like to see most often.
+Google figures out what their searchers like to see most often.

 Most people see something like these search results, most of the time.